gizatechxyz/orion/docs/framework/operators/tensor/tensor.blackman_window.md

 ## Returns

-A Hamming window with length: size.
+A Blackman window with length: size.
 The output has the shape: [size].

 ## Examples